-Items Evaluation methods by TEPCO Evaluation methods by primary Decisions by MHLW Revisions of doses
+Items Evaluation methods by TEPCO Evaluation methods by primary Determinations by MHLW Revisions of doses contractors factor is determined using a neck phantom. • Divide the radiation exposure dose at the thyroid inside the body.
+By the thyroid residual rate to determine the ingestion radiation exposure dose (Bq). • Multiply the ingestion radiation exposure dose by the effective dose factor (mSv/Bq) to determine the committed effective dose (mSv).

-contractors

-factor is determined using a neck

-phantom.

-· Divide the radiation exposure dose at

-the thyroid inside the body.
-By the thyroid

-residual rate to determine the intake

-radiation exposure dose (Bq).

-Multiple the inteles of disting any second

-• Multiply the intake radiation exposure

-dose by the effective dose factor

-(mSv/Bq) to determine the committed

-effective dose (mSv).